Buying a home

 There isn’t one right answer for everybody.
 Your decision will be affected by factors like your career, what type of home you want, where you want to live, and of course the amount you have to spend.

-Buying a home requires a large deposit.
-The amount varies between lenders, but can be at least 20% of the purchase price.
-There are also other costs associated with buying a home, like inspections and legal fees.
+Buying a home with a home loan typically requires saving a deposit of 20% of the purchase price.
+There are other costs associated with buying a home, like inspections and legal fees.
 Renting, on the other hand, usually only requires you to pay a month’s rent and the bond (generally the same amount) up-front.

-With the COVID-19 pandemic threatening job security worldwide, it can be a daunting time to buy a home.
-If you’ve weighed up the risks and have plenty of savings, maybe it’s time to buy.
+If you’ve weighed up the risks and have saved up a deposit, maybe it’s time to buy.
 But if you’re on a tight budget, it may be wise to hold off.

 When you own a home, your largest ongoing cost is probably your monthly loan repayments.
 The exact figure depends on your home loan amount, mortgage term, and interest rate.
 To get an estimate of your potential repayments, check out Suncorp Bank’s Home Loan Repayment Calculator.